Welcome to today's edition of the Rush 24-7 podcast.

 I have to take a break.

-I'm gonna find out what's happening to my MacBook Pro retina displays, and we'll be back.
+I'm going to find out what's happening with my MacBook Pro retina displays, and we'll be back.

 Rush Limbaugh on Independence Day week.